 Timothy Eitas, Ph.D., a CRI postdoctoral fellow at the University of North Carolina, Chapel Hill, is also exploring the role of inflammation in colorectal cancer.
 In his CRI-funded project, Dr. Eitas is studying a protein called NLRX1 and its role in mediating the production of inflammatory molecules called cytokines in ulcerative colitis and colitis-associated cancer.
 To date, Dr. Eitas’s research has shown that NLRX1 functions to protect against worse clinical outcomes in a model of colitis-associated cancer.
 In models lacking NLRX1, innate immune cells called macrophages produce higher levels of IL-6, a signaling molecule that has a central role in colorectal cancer development.
 He has also elucidated several downstream effects of IL-6 production in the progression of colitis-associated colon cancer, each of which may offer novel immunological and molecular targets for colorectal cancer treatment.

 Cancer-testis (CT) antigens have been a large focus of therapeutic vaccine approaches, but colorectal cancer and other gastrointestinal cancers very infrequently express CT antigens.
 CRI researchers are employing several strategies to overcome this limitation, including new approaches to try to increase expression of CT antigens in colorectal cancer.
-In one approach, CRI postdoctoral fellow Jeffrey Chou, M.D., Ph.D., at Fred Hutchinson Cancer Research Center, is using the chemotherapy decitabine to enhance the expression of the NY-ESO-1 antigen in colorectal cancer cells to test if it can enhance immune recognition of colorectal cancer.
+In one approach, CRI postdoctoral fellow Jeffrey Chou, M.D., Ph.D., at Fred Hutchinson Cancer Research Center, is using the chemotherapy decitabine to enhance the expression of the NY-ESO-1 antigen in colorectal cancer cells.

 Strategies to target immune checkpoints to enhance anti-cancer immunity, similar to anti-CTLA-4 therapy for melanoma, are showing promise in the treatment of colorectal cancer.
 In a phase I trial of a monoclonal antibody targeting the PD-1 molecule, researchers at the Johns Hopkins University School of Medicine, including CRI SAC member Drew M. Pardoll, M.D., Ph.D., achieved a complete durable response in a patient with metastatic colorectal cancer, a result that is particularly encouraging given that CRC is not typically considered a promising candidate for immune-based therapies .

-Sources: National Cancer Institute Physician Data Query (PDQ), American Cancer Society Facts & Figures 2012, GLOBOCAN 2008, National Comprehensive Cancer Network (NCCN) Guidelines for Patients, ClinicalTrials.gov, CRI grantee progress reports and other documents
+Sources: National Cancer Institute Physician Data Query (PDQ), American Cancer Society Facts & Figures 2013, National Comprehensive Cancer Network (NCCN) Guidelines for Patients, ClinicalTrials.gov.

 Brahmer et al. (2010) Phase I study of single-agent anti-programmed death-1 (MDX-1106) in refractory solid tumors: Safety, clinical activity, pharmacodynamics, and immunologic correlates.
 J Clin Onc; 28 (19): 3167-3175.